New update · CRETE Playtest update for 3 October 2025

-- Fixed a bug that gave Pigmalion design constantly to the player.
+- Fixed a bug where the training room reset out of bounds.

 New update